Metric | Value |

 Understanding these dynamics helps consumers and waste managers choose appropriate disposal methods.
 Items labeled “compostable” may still require industrial conditions to meet reasonable timelines.
 Producers can also leverage the model to adjust product thickness or material composition to meet certification standards.

-The extended exposition above, incorporating MathML and tabulated factors, provides a comprehensive picture of biodegradation.
-By quantifying time-to-breakdown and mapping risk of delay beyond six months, the calculator addresses a common gap in sustainability planning.
+The extended exposition above, incorporating MathML, expanded tables, and material-specific guidance, provides a comprehensive picture of biodegradation.
+By quantifying time-to-breakdown and mapping risks beyond both six months and one year, the calculator addresses common gaps in sustainability planning.